 Most of the Red Lantern Corps are on one in one form or another, given that their superpowers are fueled by rage driven by loss, and as such that rage tends to fixate on the ones responsible for that loss.
 It's also such an overpowering rage that they tend to take down anyone and anything that gets in their way as well.
 Special mention must go to the Red Lantern of Earth, Dex-Starr.
 He's a housecat, and is trying to avenge the kindly old lady who owned him.

-In the Disney series Paperinik New Adventures, this is what drives the character of Xadhoom.
+This is what drives the character of Xadhoom.
 Having seen her entire planet destroyed and her people reduced to mindless slaves, she swore revenge on the alien race that caused it, the Evronians.
 Unfortunately for the Evronians, Xadhoom had recently become one of the most destructive forces in the Universe, having the destructive power of a super nova.
 Xadhoom now hunts the Evronians all over the Universe, killing as many of them as she can.
 (And that's a lot.)

 Spider-Man has one in the first "Sin-Eater" story arc.
 The Sin-Eater is murdering people left and right, and one of his victims is Captain Jean DeWolfe.
 As she was one of Spider-Man's friends and supporters, he takes her death very hard and this adventure very personally.
 Ultimately, Spider-Man finds the Sin-Eater (who has no superpowers, by the way) and brutally beats him to a pulp.
 If not for Daredevil, Spider-Man seemed quite likely to kill him.